 21 – Money Making Apps

 A lot of people spend a lot of time being on their phone, so why not make money from using apps downloaded to your phone.
 There is a variety of unique apps available.
 I will list some of the apps I use on my phone below.
-More info about the apps can be found on our money making apps page.
+More info about the apps, plus extra apps, visit the money making apps page.

 Hold – Get paid for not using your mobile phone (made to stop students procrastinating).
 You can exchange points you earn for goods, services and freebies.
 This app is currently only available in UK and Norway.

 MobileXpression – Earn Amazon vouchers in the background for simply having the app running on your phone for research purposes (uses battery life and data).
 Earn £10 within the first week of downloading the software.
 Beware that they may stop giving you rewards, so just using it for the first week or month could be an option.